1technophile/OpenMQTTGateway/docs/prerequisites/board.md

 You can take a look to the [OpenMQTTGateway compatible website](https://compatible.openmqttgateway.com) to have a view of the [supported boards](https://compatible.openmqttgateway.com/index.php/boards/).

-Moreover it supports also sensors; DHT, HC SR501, ADC, I2C bus, INA226, TSL2561, BME280, HTU21D
+Moreover the gateways capacities can be extended with sensors; DHT, HC SR501, ADC, I2C bus, INA226, TSL2561, BME280, HTU21D, AHTx0, DS1820
-Or can actutate things (LED chipsets, relays).
+or actuators; LED, relays, PWM.

 Here is some information to find the board suitable for your need, you have the choice between off the shelves boards and DIY setup.